RKSM-GIT/LiveLocator/README.md

   - Create custom groups where you can add any LiveLocator user to it.
   - Integrated with Google Maps.
 Get real-time location of the group members on google map.
-  - Has login and signup features.
+  - Implemented login and signup features.
   - Has a feature for finding your own location.
-  - Powered by Firebase authentication and Firestore.
+  - Powered by Firebase authentication and Cloud Firestore.
   - Editable Profile

+### Tech

+LiveLocator uses a number of tools to work:

+* [flutter & dart] - Provides the main framework to develop the app
+* [Firebase Authentication] - To implement login and signup
+* [Cloud Firestore] - To maintain, update and create databases.

 ## Getting Started